 What Can We Say About Ryobi vs. Makita

 Okay, so this is why we are here, let’s take a look at some actual power tool review.

 In terms of power tools, multi-tool combo kits usually represent the best value for the money, and this is where budget choices such as Ryobi can actually save you some significant amount of money.

 Though if you are in the market looking for single tools, that is only a drill then there’s usually not enough of a price discrepancy to justify the savings you will get on a Ryobi tool, unlike the reliability and performance you will get with Makita.

 For instance, take cordless drill combo sets.
 You can select Makita’s brand new XPH10Z 18V LXT Lithium-Ion Cordless 1/2″ Hammer Driver-Drill – two of the best-rated power tools on the market behind only Milwaukee’s Fuel – for only slightly more than Ryobi’s new P277 One+ 18 Volt Lithium Ion 1/2 Inch 2-Speed Drill Driver.

 Now, let’s proceed with the final say here.

 If you are only seeking to choose up a cordless drill, then for us there is not enough of a price discrepancy between Makita and Ryobi to skip out on the performance that you can get with Makita – spend little more extra bucks and get yourself the ideal cordless drill.

 If you’ve got realistic expectations of what the power tools are built for light, standard do-it-yourself projects, then you can certainly save yourself a chunk of change by going with Ryobi over Makita.

 Furthermore, you do have a couple more options when it comes to combo tool kits if you are not looking to get one of the full-blown 4 or six-piece sets.

-Moreover, Makita’s best value combo set is also available at 3-piece kit, where you can get a reciprocating saw, impact driver, and cordless drill with the rock solid 18 volts LXT battery platform.
+Moreover, Makita’s best value combo set is also available at a 3-piece kit, where you can get a reciprocating saw, impact driver, and cordless drill with the rock-solid 18 volts LXT battery platform.